CoreyNotice/Rest-rant/README.md

       anArray.push(req.body)
       So I use that code help since complier was giving a place.push is not a function error, it does console.log info entered from new pg.
       REST-Rant Part 5 completed
+       REST-Rant Part 6 :
+       Part Three: Fill Out the Show Page may need to add
+       2. Add a Rating section.
+We will come back to this at a later time.
+For now, just add the text currently unrated.

+3. Add a Comments section.
+This will be blank for now, but we will revisit it later.
+For now, add No comments yet! or something similar.

+4. Test your code.
+It will have all of your own styles and the content included here:
+Part Four: Implement Method Override IM HERE
+Activity (be-5-rest-rant-part-6) not sure delete or edit button not appering